History of Valencia CF: 2014-present: Peter Lim's ownership

+In May 2014, Singaporean businessman Peter Lim was designated by the Fundación Valencia CF as the buyer of 70.4% of the shares owned by the club's foundation.
 After months of negotiations between Lim and Bankia (the main creditor of the club), an agreement was reached in August 2014.
 Juan Antonio Pizzi was unexpectedly sacked as head coach and replaced by Nuno Espírito Santo on 2 July 2014.
 Later, Salvo revealed in an interview that hiring Nuno was one of the conditions Lim had insisted on when buying the club.
 This raised eyebrows in the media because of Nuno's close relationship with the football agent Jorge Mendes, whose first-ever client was Nuno.
 Lim and Mendes are also close friends and business partners.
 Regardless, Nuno's first season was a successful one.
 Notable signings included Álvaro Negredo, André Gomes and Enzo Pérez, who had just won the LPFP Primeira Liga Player of the Year in the Portuguese Primeira Liga.
 Valencia finished the 2014–15 season in fourth place for Champions League qualification with 77 points, just one point ahead of Sevilla after a dramatic final week, defeating Granada 4–0.